 Our test statistic also has a simple but revealing characterization in terms of \emph{ridge splines}.
-A ridge spline of integer degree $k \geq 0$ is defined for a direction \smash{$w \in \S^{d - 1}$} and an offset $b \in \R$ as the truncated polynomial \smash{$f(x) = (w^{\top}x - b)_+^{k}$}.
-Here we use $\S^{d-1}$ to denote the unit $\ell_2$ sphere in in $\R^d$ (the set of vectors in with unit $\ell_2$ norm), and we use the abbreviation $t_+ = \max\{t,0\}$.
-We prove (Theorem \ref{thm:test-stat-is-relu-power}) that a $k\th$ degree ridge spline \emph{witnesses} the $k\th$ degree RKS distance: there is a $k\th$ degree ridge spline $f$ with unit Radon total variation for which \smash{$\empP(f) - \empQ(f)$} equals the RKS distance.
-Thus the RKS test statistic can be equivalently written as
+A ridge spline of integer degree $k \geq 0$ is defined for a direction \smash{$w \in \S^{d - 1}$} and an offset $b \in \R$ as the truncated polynomial \smash{$f(x) = (w^\T x - b)_+^{k}$}.
+Here we use $\S^{d-1}$ to denote the unit $\ell_2$ sphere in $\R^d$ (the set of vectors with unit $\ell_2$ norm), and we use the abbreviation $t_+ = \max\{t,0\}$.
+We prove (Theorem \ref{thm:test-stat-is-relu-power}) that a $k\th$ degree ridge spline \emph{witnesses} the $k\th$ degree RKS distance: there exists a $k\th$ degree ridge spline $f$ with unit Radon total variation for which $\empP(f) - \empQ(f)$ equals the RKS distance.
+Thus the RKS test statistic can be written as

-Ridge splines---and in particular the first-degree ridge spline $f(x) = (w^{\top}x - b)_+$, which is also called a rectified linear (ReLU) unit---are fundamental building blocks of modern neural networks.
+Ridge splines---and in particular the first-degree ridge spline $f(x) = (w^\T x - b)_+$, also known as the rectified linear (ReLU) unit---are fundamental building blocks of modern neural networks.
 From this perspective, the representation \eqref{eq:test-stat} says that the RKS distance is achieved by a single neuron in a two-layer neural network.
 In fact, the connections between Radon total variation and neural networks run deeper.
 The RKS distance can be viewed as finding the maximum discrepancy between sample means over all two-layer neural networks (of arbitrarily large width) subject to a weight decay constraint (Section \ref{sec:radon-ks-test}).
-Although we focus throughout on two-layer neural networks, the MMD defined over deeper networks can be viewed the RKS distance in the representation learned by the hidden layers.
+Although we focus throughout on two-layer neural networks, the IPM defined over deeper networks can be viewed as the RKS distance in the representation learned by the hidden layers.